2014 Recipients Announced

-The other New Frontier Award honors an individual whose contributions in the realm of community service, advocacy or grassroots activism have elevated the debate or changed the landscape with respect to a public issue or issues.
-Our list of recipients reveals the depth and breadth of their accomplishments.
+The other New Frontier Award honors an individual whose contributions in the realm of community service, advocacy or grassroots activism have had a positive impact on a broad public policy issue or challenge.

-The New Frontier Award is named after President John F. Kennedy's bold challenge to Americans given in his acceptance speech to the Democratic National Convention on July 15, 1960:
+The New Frontier Awards are inspired by President Kennedy's bold challenge to Americans given in his acceptance speech to the Democratic National Convention on July 15, 1960: